lablup/backend.ai/docs/common-api/objects.rst

        respectively.
 Currently "rw" and "wd" has no difference.)
    * - ``user``
      - ``UUID``
-     - The user ID if the owner of this item is a user.
+     - The user ID if the owner of this item is a user vfolder.
 Otherwise, ``null``.
    * - ``group``
      - ``UUID``
-     - The group ID if the owner of this item is a group.
+     - The group ID if the owner of this item is a group vfolder.
 Otherwise, ``null``.
    * - ``type``
      - ``enum``
      - The owner type of vfolder.
 One of "user" or "group".